curv3d/curv/docs/shapes/Transformations.rst

 Transformations
 ===============
-A transformation is an operation that maps a shape S1 onto another shape S2, by mapping each point (x,y,z) within S1 onto the point f(x,y,z) within S2.
+A *geometric transformation* transforms one shape into another by mapping each point onto another point in space.

+A *rigid transformation* is one in which lengths and angles are preserved.
+The shape behaves like a rigid object, and the transformation moves the shape around in space via translations, rotations and reflections.

+A *non-rigid transformation* is more general.
+You can shrink, expand, squeeze, twist or bend the shape, as if it were made of clay, except that the volume of the shape can change as well.

 Rigid Transformations
 ---------------------